Move to the next level in Nursing with a Bachelor's degree in Nursing - online

 This course offers students an overview of how America transformed itself, in a relatively short time, from a land inhabited by hunter-gatherer and agricultural Native American societies into the most powerful industrial nation on earth.
 The student will learn how dominant and subordinate groups have affected the shifting balance of power in America since 1863.
 Major topics include: Reconstruction, the frontier, the 1890s, America's transition to an industrial society, Progressivism, World War I, the 1920s, the Great Depression and the New Deal, World War II, the Cold War, Vietnam, economic and social change in the late 20th century, and power and politics since 1974.

-To access the Nursing Program Overview click here
+To access the Online Nursing Program Overview click here

 Program Outcomes and Goals